 Output isolating amplifiers are used to control I/P transducers, control valves and indicators.
 The device separates and transmits 0/4-20 mA signals.
-For operating the SMART actuators, the analog measuring value can be overlayed with digital HART communication signals and transmitted bidirectionally in an electrically isolated manner.
+For the operation of "SMART" actuators, the analog measured value can be overlayed with digital HART communication signals and transmitted bidirectionally in an electrically isolated manner.
 The device enables open-circuit and short-circuit monitoring.